hypervel/hypervel.org/docs/docs/session.md

 ```

 ::: tip
-Laravel Hyperf does not ship with a directory to contain your extensions.
+Hypervel does not ship with a directory to contain your extensions.
 You are free to place them anywhere you like.
 In this example, we have created an `Extensions` directory to house the `MongoSessionHandler`.
 :::

 Since the purpose of these methods is not readily understandable, let's quickly cover what each of the methods do:

 * The `open` method would typically be used in file based session store systems.
-Since Laravel Hyperf ships with a `file` session driver, you will rarely need to put anything in this method.
+Since Hypervel ships with a `file` session driver, you will rarely need to put anything in this method.
 You can simply leave this method empty.
 * The `close` method, like the `open` method, can also usually be disregarded.
 For most drivers, it is not needed.
 * The `read` method should return the string version of the session data associated with the given `$sessionId`.
-There is no need to do any serialization or other encoding when retrieving or storing session data in your driver, as Laravel Hyperf will perform the serialization for you.
+There is no need to do any serialization or other encoding when retrieving or storing session data in your driver, as Hypervel will perform the serialization for you.
 * The `write` method should write the given `$data` string associated with the `$sessionId` to some persistent storage system, such as MongoDB or another storage system of your choice.
-Again, you should not perform any serialization - Laravel Hyperf will have already handled that for you.
+Again, you should not perform any serialization - Hypervel will have already handled that for you.
 * The `destroy` method should remove the data associated with the `$sessionId` from persistent storage.
 * The `gc` method should destroy all session data that is older than the given `$lifetime`, which is a UNIX timestamp.
 For self-expiring systems like Redis, this method may be left empty.

 ### Registering the Driver

-Once your driver has been implemented, you are ready to register it with Laravel Hyperf.
-To add additional drivers to Laravel Hyperf's session backend, you may use the `extend` method provided by the `Session` [facade](/docs/facades).
+Once your driver has been implemented, you are ready to register it with Hypervel.
+To add additional drivers to Hypervel's session backend, you may use the `extend` method provided by the `Session` [facade](/docs/facades).
 You should call the `extend` method from the `boot` method of a [service provider](/docs/providers).
 You may do this from the existing `App\Providers\AppServiceProvider` or create an entirely new provider:

 ```php
 <?php